 Income Statement (Profit and Loss Statement)

 - Sales – very useful if several locations or product lines

 - Cost of Sales – divide out materials, labor, subcontractors, outside services, etc.

-- Facilities – as explained above
+- Facilities – as illustrated above

-- Insurance – as explained above
+- Insurance – as illustrated above

 - Utilities – if you elect to separate from facilities you could sum up electricity, gas, water, sewage and specialized services

 - Communications – various cell and landline systems, you could include Internet